 It’s interesting to know what users see in the Software Center.
 The metadata you specify about the application group is seen in Software Center as a single entity.

 Note – The Application Groups feature is a part of technical preview release 1905.
-This feature is not available in current branch version yet.
+This feature is now available in version 1910.
 Therefore remember that you can test this feature in your technical preview lab setup and find out how it works.

 During my testing I noticed that Application Groups feature is still not ready because of the below listed issues.